Post-Revolution, Libyan Women Seek Expanded Roles

 One recent day in Tripoli, hundreds of people strolled through a charity fundraiser organized by the women in Libya's capital city.

-Ladies sold baked goods and handicrafts in rows of stalls.
-For the kids, there was a moon bounce and face painting.
+Women sold baked goods and handicrafts in rows of stalls.
+For the kids, there were a moon bounce and face painting.
 There was even a rock band that could use some practice.

 The women running this fundraiser are revolutionaries, and they played a large but often unsung role in the uprising that toppled Moammar Gadhafi back in August.
 Now, they want a larger role in the new government and political system under construction in Libya.

 Taking Risks During The Revolution

 Politics is rough, and it's incredibly rough at this point, when everything is at stake, and everyone wants to shape Libya's future.
 Nobody's going to give them those roles.
 And if you look at history, women have always had to fight.

 Isra bin Mahmoud, 26, is part of a group called Flower of the Capital.
 During the war, she says the group specialized in undermining the loyalty of Gadhafi's army in Tripoli.
 The group made a CD with video of atrocities committed by the regime and passed it to government soldiers.